kameshsampath/balloon-popper-demo/docs/index.md

 ## Overview

 This demonstration showcases a complete streaming analytics pipeline that processes real-time data from a balloon popping game.
-The project illustrates modern data architecture patterns by combining stream processing with data lake storage and interactive visualizations.
+The project illustrates modern data architecture patterns by combining stream processing with data lake storage and interactive visualizations, providing end-to-end analytics capabilities from data generation to actionable insights.

 ## Architecture